top of page

 Currie Barracks

-Vaycay Brewing and Burwood Distilling
+Vaycay Brewing / Burwood Distilling / Veranda restaurant

 This large former military horse stable has been converted into a brewery and distillery that both share a restaurant called Veranda.
 Having recently opened in spring of 2023, the venue boasts a large amount of seating and a full sun patio.
-Vayacy brewing pumps out a series of core beers and are slowly introducing new styles to the mix.
+Vaycay brewing pumps out a series of core beers and are slowly introducing new styles to the mix.
 Burwood Distilling crafts a wide array of spirits and RTD’s (ready-to-drink) canned cocktails.

 Wild Rose Brewery